oban-bg/oban_web/guides/web/installation.md

 `Oban.Web` is delivered as a hex package named `oban_web`, which is published privately under the `oban` organization.
-The package is entirely self contained—it doesn’t hook into your asset pipeline at all.
+The package is entirely self contained—it doesn't hook into your asset pipeline at all.

 Before you can pull the package into your application you need to authenticate with the `oban` organization.